Ailing Russian loan market hit by fresh U.S. sanctions

 “It is very premature to assume it can be business as usual.
 Different institutions have different risk appetite ... but the final impact of these new sanctions will take time to work through,” the second banker said.

-European banks' risk appetite in such matters has been dented by the experience of France's BNP Paribas , which this month had to pay nearly $9 billion for breaking U.S. embargoes against Sudan, Cuba and Iran.
+European banks' risk appetite in such matters has been dented by the experience of France's BNP Paribas, which this month had to pay nearly $9 billion (5.26 billion pounds) for breaking U.S. embargoes against Sudan, Cuba and Iran.
 U.S. authorities are also talking to Germany's Commerzbank and Deutsche Bank over their dealings with blacklisted countries.

-The new sanctions have also put a question mark over a $1.94 billion Rosneft-BP prepayment facility that backs the long-term delivery of crude oil products between Rosneft and BP .
+The new sanctions have also put a question mark over a $1.94 billion (1.13 billion pounds) Rosneft-BP prepayment facility that backs the long-term delivery of crude oil products between Rosneft and BP.

 “Lawyers are looking at it (the Rosneft-BP loan) at the moment,” the fourth banker said.